 Adrienn Mendonca-Jones is a writer and editor available to edit certain projects in very specific capacities.
-Most of her time is dedicated to writing for herself, working on her MFA in Creative Writing from Fairleigh-Dickinson University’s low-residency program, and working with others at the Life Balance Institute, where she is a part-time office assistant and bookkeeper.
+Most of her time is dedicated to writing for herself, but she occasionally takes on editorial contracts, including:

 - Proofreading – Reading through your final manuscript for all the things you don’t want in your final designed copy